ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 $ bal build --cloud="azure_functions" --native
 ```

-You can execute the following command to deploy the Azure Function to Azure Functions cloud.
+You can execute the following command to deploy the Azure Function to the Azure Functions cloud.

 ```bash
 $ func azure functionapp publish <function_app_name> --script-root target/azure_functions